 Opened in 2021, the museum is nestled in the middle of the Minamihama Memorial Park.
 Inside you can see various pictures of the area before and after the tsunami, along with other areas throughout Miyagi.
 The museum is completely free to enter, and tour guides are available.

 This staple of Ishinomaki’s identity looks like some sort of spaceship.
 Dedicated to Ishinomori Shotaro who has been adopted as a hometown hero by Ishinomaki, (though born in Tome) and penned the Kamen Rider and Cyborg 009 series, it offers an in depth look at the history, composition details, and culture of Japanese cartoons.
 You can also see tons of his manga statues in the neighborhoods surrounding the museum.
 The museum itself is fun for a target audience, but the building is cool.

 Miyagi San Juan Bautista Museum - 宮城県慶長使節船ミュージアム（サン・ファン館）

 The San Juan Bautista was a real ship commissioned by Date Masemune himself.
 The ship was one of the first of its kind being a Japanese-built Spanish galleon.
 This museum details the rebuilding of the ship in 1993 and is located close to where the original was made.
 In the museum you can watch a movie showing the step-by-step recreation which are merely a speculation as the original blueprints were lost and only the measurements remained.
-You cannot board the ship due to deterioration of the hull being flooded, a minor affect of the the Great Tohoku Earthquake that has had lasting damage.
+The ship has been dismantled due to its deteriorated condition, but the museum still stands.

 Ishinomaki Kanan Park Golf Course